stephr3/house-search/README.md

 Show all favorite houses on favorite houses page | Favorite Houses: 2 | 5105 NE 22nd Ave, Portland, OR 97211; 2533 SE ...
 Sort houses by price (ascending or descending) on index | --- | ---
-Sort houses by sq. ft. (ascending or descending) on index | --- | --- Allow user to buy a house | 5105 NE 22nd Ave, click "Buy House" | 5105 NE 22nd Ave: SOLD Show all bought houses on houses bought page | Houses: 7, Houses Sold: 0 | Houses: 7, Houses Sold: 3 Calculate mortgage price on house-tile | 5105 NE 22nd Ave: $420,000 | 5105 NE 22nd Ave: Monthly Payment = $1,909.51
+Sort houses by sq. ft. (ascending or descending) on index | --- | --- Allow user to buy a house if the user has a downpayment of at least 3% of the house price, and their salary is 20% of the house price | 5105 NE 22nd Ave, click "Buy House" | 5105 NE 22nd Ave: SOLD
+Show all bought houses on houses bought page | Houses: 7, Houses Sold: 0 | Houses: 7, Houses Sold: 3 Calculate mortgage price on house-tile | 5105 NE 22nd Ave: $420,000 | 5105 NE 22nd Ave: Monthly Payment = $1,909.51